AndreasCnaus/PiCAN/test/README.md

   - Get/Set the Operation Mode
 - **Data Transmission**: Write CAN-Message [SID:Data] on the CAN-Bus (or to the TX->RX-Buffer in loopback mode)
 - **Data Reception**: Read CAN-Message [SID:Data] from the RX-Buffer
+- **Environmental Data Measurement**: Reads the environmental data (temperature, humidity and air pressure) from the CAN bus and prints them in a table format

 ## Usage